scaredos/cfresearch/MagicTransit.md

 This is a list of current ways to "bypass" CloudFlare's magic transit.
 This should only be used to mitigate the attacks and not to harm any servers.
 > Contact Me: https://twitter.com/FuckBinary | https://t.me/trespassed | SmallDoink#0666

+## Update (9/01/2020)
+- CloudFlare released FlowTrackd on (7/14/2020) which as not proven to be of any use towards DDoS attacks such as TCP reflection or standard spoofed floods.

 ## Update (7/13/2020)
 - CloudFlare still has not released 'FlowTrack', which is their proposed solution to stopping most TCP attacks such as TCP reflection attacks.
 No mitigation improvments have been made that are noticable,